Here's One Trick For Getting Busy People To Open Your Emails

 “It cannot be denied that the email subject line is the most critical component to ensure the success of an email marketing campaign, as people make their decision to read the message or not accordingly,” she explains.
 “The study shows that succinctness is useful to attract customers and engage them with the offers, as they read the line and gain interest.
 Ultimately, the probability that the email will be opened and convert leads to customers increases.”

-In addition, she says, concise subject lines are optimal for mobile users, “as they could easily be displayed on their mobile gadgets, further emphasizing the value of utilizing such practices.”
+In addition, she says, concise subject lines are optimal for mobile users, “as they could easily be displayed on their mobile gadgets, further emphasising the value of utilising such practices.”

 Click here to read the full LinkedIn post.